Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of genome fasta files.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
-                            If paths of the transcript gff files are provided, it can get the results based on expressed CDS and all CDS.
+                            Paths of the transcript gff files for detecting the subcellular localization based on expressed CDS and all CDS.
-      --bacteria_type BACTERIA_TYPE, -b BACTERIA_TYPE
+      --bacteria_type {positive,negative}, -b {positive,negative}
                             The type of bacteria (Gram-positive or Gram-negative).
                             Please assign 'positive' or 'negative'.

     additional arguments:
       --psortb_path PSORTB_PATH
-                            If you want to assign the path of Psortb, please assign here.
+                            Path of Psortb.
       --difference_multi DIFFERENCE_MULTI, -d DIFFERENCE_MULTI
-                            For the protein which have multiple locations, if the difference of psorb scores is smaller than --difference_multi, it will be printed out as well.
+                            For the protein which have multiple predicted locations, if the difference of psorb scores is smaller than this value, all locations will be printed out.
 Default is 0.5.
 The maximum value is 10.
-      --merge_to_gff, -m    Merging the information to genome annotation gff file.
-                            Default is False.

 - **Output files**